lukaskupczyk/react-hook-theme/README.md

 ## Features

--   ThemeProvider component to wrap the application and provide the theme context to components
+-   Provides the theme context to components.
--   useTheme hook to access and change the current theme
+-   Hook to retrieve and change the current theme.
--   Toggle component to switch between dark and light mode
+-   Toggle to switch between dark and light mode.
--   Automatic detection of users browser settings
+-   Automatic detection of users' browser settings.
+-   Persists the selected theme to local storage.

 ## Example